-With the 2016 hunting season coming to an end, everyone begins to pack away their gear and wait for opening day.
-Often times, outdoorsmen and women will take up fishing, camping, or turkey hunting in the this time of year.
+With hunting season coming to an end, everyone begins to pack away their gear and wait for opening day.
+Outdoorsmen and women will take up fishing, camping or turkey hunting in the this time of year.

 1. Get a good feel for what the area looks like in the late season.

 So, as I mentioned in the video, February looks just like it does in November, for the most part.
 As you head out shed hunting in February or March, the trees are still without leaves.
 This gives you a good idea as to what it looks like in November.

 Why is this important?
 Well, your shooting lanes, for one.
 You can get an idea of whether you need to take extra measures to cut yourself shooting lanes.

 On top of that, though, you are able to get a good grasp at your surrounding area.
 In the late summer and early fall, you may not be in this particular stand.
 But, if you were to try to hang it then, you could potentially hang the stand in the wrong spot because you had no idea what it would look like when the leaves drop.

 2. You're less likely to disturb the deer herd.